-Located on the second floor of Building 1, the CGCC Library is equipped with an array of technologies including multiple computers, media viewing/listening stations, a copier, printer, and scanner, as well as laptops and Chromebooks for checkout.
-The Writing Desk and Math tutoring facilities are located in the Library and Learning Commons, providing a one-stop location for academic support services while students attend CGCC.
+Located on the second floor of Building I, the CGCC Library is equipped with computers, a Jam Board, and a copier, printer, and scanner.
+The library offers laptops, webcams, and some textbooks for termlength checkouts.
+The Library is also home to The Cove tutoring center and the creative writing office, which allows the LLC to provide a one-stop location for academic support services for students while they attend CGCC.